How to Protect Raised Beds From Tunneling Animals

 You’ve spent hours planning, planting, and tending to your raised garden bed, only to find mysterious tunnels and damaged plants.
 It’s a frustrating discovery, but you’re not alone.
 The first step to reclaiming your garden is figuring out who the uninvited guest is.
 Several common burrowing animals love the rich, loose soil of a raised bed just as much as you do.
 By learning to identify the signs they leave behind, you can choose the most effective way to protect your hard work.
 Let's meet the usual suspects and learn what makes each of them a unique challenge for gardeners.

-Voles: The Root Destroyers
+Voles: The Silent Root Eaters

 If your plants seem to be dying for no reason, you might have voles.
 These small, shy rodents, often called meadow mice, are notorious for their love of plant roots.
 They create shallow tunnels just below the surface or use mulch as cover to get to their favorite foods: the roots, bulbs, and tubers of your precious plants.
 This is why you might see a perfectly healthy-looking beet or potato plant suddenly collapse.
 Because they attack from below, the damage isn't obvious until it's too late.
 You can often spot their presence by finding their small, clean entrance holes and the network of surface runways they create.
 Learning how to get rid of voles starts with identifying their unique patterns of destruction.

-Moles: The Soil Disruptors
+Moles: The Lawn Wreckers

 Unlike voles, moles aren't interested in eating your plants.
 These insectivores are after the earthworms, grubs, and other insects living in your garden soil.
 The problem is their method of hunting.
 Moles are expert excavators, creating complex, deep tunnel systems that can seriously disrupt the soil structure in your garden.
 As they dig, they can damage and expose plant roots, causing your plants to dry out and die.
 The most telltale sign of a mole is the volcano-shaped mounds of soil they push to the surface as they clear out their tunnels.
 While they aren't eating your vegetables, their burrowing activity can be just as destructive to your garden's ecosystem.